 Fee rates are divided into three bands covering broad discipline areas.
 It is important to note that a particular subject within a course may fall within a different band.

-The table below shows the amount a CSP student can expect to pay for one year of full-time study (1.0 EFTSL) in 2018 and 2019.
+The table below shows the amount a CSP student can expect to pay for one year of full-time study (1.0 EFTSL) in 2019.